About Ian

 My practice spans traditional and contemporary fibre arts.
 Whether solving the endless puzzles of quilting, finding meditative rhythm at the loom, or creating banners to help imagine better futures, I examine how these ancient crafts remain radical acts.
 Weaving and sewing are universal human practices, I believe these skills are instinctual waiting to be surfaced through the act of making.

-I completed my horticulture degree at the University of Guelph in 2023, adding another layer to my understanding of growth, patience and working with living systems.
-I live with my incredible husband in Montréal where we are building an 500 square meter St. Lawrence Lowlands eco-garden.
+I live with my incredible husband in Montréal where we are building a 500 square meter St. Lawrence Lowlands eco-garden.